marcpage/libernet/README.md

 	"timestamp": fractional seconds since epoch,
 	"trust": {
 		public key identifier: {
-			"trusted": count of times content has been marked as trusted, "mistaken": count of times content was marked mistaken (honest mistake suspected) "disagree": count of times content was marked as disagree (maybe not correct, or maybe correct, but dislike presenation or stance)
-			"malevolent": count of times contents was marked as malevolent intent "timestamp": optional field that if set marks that trust information is only valid until this timestamp }
+			"trusted": [comment for each time content has been marked as trusted], "mistaken": [comment for each time content was marked mistaken (honest mistake suspected)], "disagree": [comment for each time content was marked as disagree (maybe not correct, or maybe correct, but dislike presenation or stance)], "malevolent": [comment for each time contents was marked as malevolent intent], "timestamp": optional field that if set marks that trust information is only valid until this timestamp }
 	}